Alexander Reid mound

 The Alexander Reid mound is a tumulus (barrow mound) and national monument located in County Meath, Ireland.

 Location

 Alexander Reid mound is located on the summit of Carn Hill in the Alexander Reid townland, about 3.5 km (2 miles) east of Navan and the River Boyne.
+The name of the mound is derived from the townland, whose name is a corruption of 'Elyston Rede,' the name recorded in the 15th century, meaning something like "Ellis' settlement on the road."

 Description

-The tumulus is a circular mound of earth and stones rising sharply near the centre.
+Alexander Reid mound is a round tumulus made of earth and stones.